mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 The next part of this series is designated towards the other elements of the middleware.
-We'll look at how to test services and other beans.
+We'll look at how to test services and other middleware components.
 While doing that we will try to climb the testing pyramid and try to create integration tests as an alternative to the unit tests we saw in the second part.

 <!-- more -->